What is it?

 This test is particularly recommended in cases of repeated reproductive failures in previous cycles and it is useful for identifying the origin of high percentages of chromosomal abnormalities in embryos generated in vitro.

-In the interests of patient convenience, it is possible, on the same day, to make an appointment with the Laboratory, which will inform the patient of the conditions regarding days of abstinence and use of medicines.
+For patient convenience, it is possible to make an appointment with the Laboratory, which will inform the patient of the conditions regarding days of abstinence and use of medicines.

 How to make an appointment